chalst/pollockhostsfork/README.markdown

 Because it was asked for on HN:
     	http://news.ycombinator.com/item?id=3291760

-It might be a worthwhile project if I am good about
+It might be a worthwhile project if I am good about keeping this in sync with Dan Pollock's authoritative hosts file.

 *What does do-download-hosts do?*